 Sony A6300 vs XPro 2 Stat Comparison

-Just from looking at the specs you can see there are some huge difference between these two cameras.
-Both cameras out shine the other but in different ways.
+The specs show huge differences between these two cameras.
+Both cameras outshine the other but in different ways.

-It’s said by many review sites that the Sony A6300 has an optical low pass filter, but I’m seeing a lot of issues with moire patterns and I’m not really seeing any drop in sharpness, so they could be wrong.
-It’s also never been confirmed or denied by Sony.
-It’s tough to know since Sony bakes their RAW files in mysterious ways, so I’m marking this as unknown for now.
+Many review sites claim that the Sony A6300 has an optical low-pass filter, but I’m seeing many issues with moire patterns and no drop in sharpness, so they could be wrong.
+Sony has also never confirmed or denied this.
+Since Sony bakes its RAW files in mysterious ways, it’s tough to know, so I’m marking this as unknown.

-When looking at the rear LCD screen the Sony still keeps it’s old 921.6k Dot screen while the Fujifilm has a 1.62 million dot screen.
-That gives the Fujifilm 55% more resolution.
+When looking at the rear LCD screen, Sony still uses its old 921.6k Dot screen, while Fujifilm has a 1.62 million dot screen, which gives Fujifilm 55% more resolution.

-The Sony has a faster burst speed at 11fps, it also has an on camera flash, tilt screen and is much lighter.
-Not to mention, 4k video.
+The Sony has a faster burst speed, at 11fps.
+It is also much lighter and has an on-camera flash, a tilt screen, and a 4 K video.

 ISO, Detail, Moire and Noise Handling

-For these tests I shot with the the Voigtlander f1.7 Ultron adapted to each camera.
-I initially tested the X-Pro 2 and kept track of the ISO, fstop and shutter, so I could apply the same settings with the Sony A6300.
+I shot with the Voigtlander f1.7 Ultron adapted to each camera for these tests.
+I initially tested the X-Pro 2 and kept track of the ISO, f-stop, and shutter to apply the same settings with the Sony A6300.

 I shot at f5.6 and only changed the ISO and shutter speed to get the different results.
-Since Sony and Fujifilm balance their ISO setting slightly different, I lowered the exposure on the Sony A6300 by -0.35 stops to get the same tonal exposure.
-I also turned all sharpness and noise control settings off in Lightroom and Iridient Developer.
+Since Sony and Fujifilm balance their ISO setting slightly differently, I lowered the exposure on the Sony A6300 by -0.35 stops to get the same tonal exposure.
+I also turned off all sharpness and noise control settings in Lightroom and Iridient Developer.

 ISO 200 Results

-Right now it’s looking like the X-Pro 2 is cooking the RAW data with a bit more noise control that may be contributing to the softer look.
+The X-Pro 2 seems to be cooking the RAW data with more noise control, which may contribute to the softer look.
 The Sony A6300 seems to cook the RAW with slightly more sharpness.

-It also looks like the Sony A6300 has a bit of an issue with moire, creating some terrible chroma patterns.
-This only happens when I get absolutely perfect focus.
-If the focus is slightly off this issue isn’t as severe but the image is slightly softer.
-In real world shooting it probably won’t be much of an issue unless you like to shoot $1 dollar bills from about 4′ feet away.
-These results kind of lead me to believe that the A6300 does not have an optical low pass filter because it’s performing a lot like the Nikon 7200.
+It also looks like the Sony A6300 has a bit of an issue with Moire, creating some terrible chroma patterns.
+This only happens when I get perfect focus.
+If the focus is slightly off, this issue isn’t as severe, but the image is slightly softer.
+It probably won’t be much of an issue in real-world shooting unless you like to shoot $1 dollar bills from about 4 feet away.
+These results lead me to believe that the A6300 does not have an optical low pass filter because it performs a lot like the Nikon 7200.

 I tested with both Iridient and Lightroom, with all settings turned off.
-I didn’t notice any huge gains in sharpness with the X-Pro 2 in Iridient over Lightroom, but the Sony A6300 did have more issues with chroma in Iridient than it did with Lightroom.
+The X-Pro 2 didn’t notice any sharpness gains over Lightroom in Iridient, but the Sony A6300 had more issues with chroma in Iridient than it did with Lightroom.

 ISO 128,000 Results

-While the X-Pro 2 does seem to have a slight advantage in low light with its sensor performance, the Fujifilm camera system as a whole gains even more of an advantage since it has more lenses that are faster and less expensive which in turn means shooting at lower ISO values.
-Unless of course you go with third party lenses.
+While the X-Pro 2 does seem to have a slight advantage in low light with its sensor performance, the Fujifilm camera system gains even more of an advantage since it has more lenses that are faster and less expensive, which in turn means shooting at lower ISO values.
+Unless, of course, you go with third-party lenses.

 Lenses